 Independent developers wondering how to get in on Alexa’s growth and business professionals using Alexa for Business to build private Alexa Skills both do so using the Alexa Skills Kit.
 (The Skills Kit is just one of three ways of developing for Alexa, but it’s what we’re going to focus on here.
 Check out the Alexa developers portal for info on using the Alexa Voice Service and the Alexa Smart Home and Gadgets tools.)

 Here’s one fact about developing for Alexa that all developers will love: It’s language agnostic, at least to an extent.
 That’s right–The Alexa Skills Kit doesn’t care which language you use as long as it makes a call to the correct Alexa API.
 The one big exception is if you’re building smart home skills, which require an Amazon Lambda function, so they can only be written with Node.js, Java, Python, or C#.

 SEE: Programming languages and developer career resources (TechRepublic on Flipboard)

-Amazon breaks down the kinds of Alexa Skills that can be written into four categories:
+Amazon breaks down the kinds of Alexa Skills that can be written into five categories: